When hair loss starts, you need to act quickly.

 Although some clinical studies do exist, anecdotal and case reports are the primary sources showing the positive results achieved with PRP.

 People do seem to like the results.
-PRP / Platelet Rich Plasma for hair loss has a 76% “Worth It” rating based on 70 ratings over all time on RealSelf.com.
+PRP / Platelet Rich Plasma for hair loss has a 83% “Worth It” rating based on 82 ratings over the last 2 years on RealSelf.com.

 Want to learn more about PRP?
 Read our blog post, What is platelet rich plasma (PRP)?
 To learn more about androgenic alopecia (common baldness) and hair loss, read our blog post, What causes hair loss?